OpenDSA/OpenDSA/Doc/source/Configuration.rst

   * Used on module pages to allow HTML5 post messages from this origin, allows embedded AVs to communicate with the parent module page
   * Ex: "av_origin": "http://algoviz.org",

+* **glob_jsav_exer_options** - (optional) a JSON object containing the global grading options that will be applied to all JSAV exercises in the book, unless overridden by exercise-specific options.

 * **exercises_root_dir** - (optional) allows the user to change the default location where the Exercises/ directory can be found, defaults to OpenDSA root directory if omitted

   * This can point to another location on the same machine that hosts the module files (as long as it is web-accessible) or it can point to a remote location (not fully supported yet)